-‘There is no president, don’t know who takes decisions’: Kapil Sibal amid Punjab Congress crisis
+There is no president in Congress, don’t know who takes decisions: Kapil Sibal amid Punjab crisis

-The party veteran said it was ironic that those considered close to the top leadership have left the outfit and crtics like him were still with the Congress.
+The party veteran said it was ironic that those considered close to the top leadership have left the outfit and critics like him were still with the Congress.

-Senior Congress leader Kapil Sibal on Wednesday criticised the functioning of the party amid the crisis it was facing in Punjab.
-On Tuesday, Punjab state unit chief Navjot Singh Sidhu resigned from his post just two months after his appointment.
+Senior Congress leader Kapil Sibal on Wednesday said that there was no clarity on who was taking decisions within the party.
+His comments came a day after the party’s Punjab state unit chief Navjot Singh Sidhu resigned from his post just two months after his appointment.

 “In our party, there is no president so we don’t know who is taking decisions,” Sibal said at a press conference in Delhi.
 “We know and yet we don’t know.”